 Keenan is working toward a degree in international relations.
 Sasha received her bachelor’s degree in music education and is also endorsed in Spanish education.
-She grew up in Snohomish, Washington, riding horses in 4-H and playing trombone in various ensembles.
-Keenan thrived playing bass in the Salt Lake City ska-punk scene.
+Sasha grew up in Snohomish, Washington, which is north of Seattle, riding horses in 4-H and playing trombone in various ensembes.
+Keenan grew up in Salt Lake City playing bass in the SLC ska-punk scene and backpacking in Southern Utah.
 The two said, “It’s no wonder with our passion for music that we met playing in a jazz combo at BYU-I.”

 When Keenan heard about OSSO and that it supported an orphanage for special needs, he was very enthusiastic to be a part of the organization.
 Having worked with teens and young adults with special needs and having an uncle with Down syndrome, made choosing to serve with OSSO all the more emotional and personal for him.

 “We look forward to the time we have to become close to those we work with while also expanding our parenting skills because one day we will want some rugrats of our own,” said Sasha, whose career is full of such littles.